mitchell-tr/Licences/README.md

 The MIT licence allows your code to be modified, copied, distributed and even sold.
 The licence may be changed by modified forks.

+Software using MIT licence: Node.js, JQuery and .NET Core

 The Licence looks like this:

 ```